brainglobe/brainglobe-heatmap/README.md

 )
 ```

-## Using `bgheatmaps` with other atlases.
+## Using `bgheatmap` with other atlases.

-`Bgheatmaps` uses `brainrender` which, in turn, uses brainglobe's `Atlas API` under the hood.
-That means that all of `bgheatmaps`'s functionality is compatible with any of the atlases supported by the atlas API.
+`bgheatmap` uses `brainrender` which, in turn, uses brainglobe's `Atlas API` under the hood.
+That means that all of `bgheatmap`'s functionality is compatible with any of the atlases supported by the atlas API.
 `bgh.heatmap`, `bgh.planner` and `bgh.get_plane_coordinates` all accept a `atlas_name` argument, pass the name of the atlas name you'd like to use!
 For more information see the API's [https://docs.brainglobe.info/bg-atlasapi/introduction](documentation).

-# Citing bgheatmaps
+# Citing bgheatmap
-If you use `bgheatmaps` in your work, please cite it as:
+If you use `bgheatmap` in your work, please cite it as:

 ```
 Federico Claudi.
 (2022). brainglobe/bg-heatmaps: Initial release (V0.1).
 Zenodo. https://doi.org/10.5281/zenodo.5887587